Red Clover Blossom

 Safety & interactions

-- red clover tea consumed in typical dietary amounts has a long track record and is generally considered safe
+Red clover tea consumed in customary dietary amounts has a long track record and is generally regarded as well tolerated, while isoflavone-concentrated supplements introduce additional considerations that simple tea does not:

 Who should be cautious